Online casino performance indicators: main difference between GGR and NGR

 B = total amount paid out

 It’s simple enough.
-Gross gaming revenue is simply the amount of money that was transferred during gameplay from the players to the casino.
+Gross gaming revenue is the amount of money that was transferred during gameplay from the players to the casino.
+GGR does not account for payouts such as bonuses; it’s a pure measurement of the results of the game.
+It shows how much players lost over a given time period.

 So assume the sum total of all player wagers on BigBet casino in the year 2022 was $37 million, and the sum total of all player winnings was $23 million.
 In that case, BigBet’s GGR was $14 million.

-However, it’s very rare to only offer games from a single developer.
-Players like to know they have options at their disposal.
-Inevitably, you’ll need content from multiple providers.
-However, even if the revenue share is as low as 5%, when signing contract after contract the costs can quickly balloon.
+Players like to know they have options at their disposal, so inevitably, you’ll need content from multiple providers.
+However, even if the revenue share is as low as 5%, when signing contract after contract, the costs can quickly balloon.

 What is NGR?